green-code-initiative/ecoCode-common/tools/rules_config/README.md

 2. **EcoCode Quality Profile**

 Add one new Profile by language forked from SonarWay (using SonarQube API).
 Why ?
-To use new rules eco-conception from ecocode plugins you will have to create a custom Profile.
+To use new rules eco-design from ecocode plugins you will have to create a custom Profile.
 The script attach the new rules with the new quality profile.

 Requirements